LankanHawkeye/BEAR/README.md

 **Option 2: run BEAR with bootstrapping**

-1. To run BEAR with bootstrapping, you must run the script run_bootstrapping_substep_1.sh.
+1. To run BEAR with bootstrapping using script run_bootstrapping_substep_1.sh.
 This script takes 4 commandline arguments.
-Please, note that each time this method will generate different results due to randomness of sampling.

-   argument 1 = input csv file.
+   argument 1: input csv file.

-   argument 2 = Sampling Fraction: Fraction of the features to be used.
+   argument 2: fraction of the features to be used.
 This should strictly be a value between 0 and 1.
 It can be 1 as well.

-   argument 3 = Number of bootstrap samples to draw from data file.
+   argument 3: number of bootstrap samples to draw from data file.
 This value should strictly be integer.

-   argument 4 = This argument should be specified as yes or no. Here, user has the chance to specify the positive class.
-If you provide yes as the fourth argument, it will assign one of the class labels as positive class and the other one as the negative one.
-If you provided no as the argument, the opposite will happen.
-Use will be displayed which class was assigned as positive class.
+   argument 4: this argument should be specified as yes or no. Here, user has the chance to specify the positive class (yes).

    e.g.,